 Many people think of sibling estrangement or rivalry as something that we grow out of.
 Sadly, this is not always the case.
-When we speak of sibling estrangement in adulthood, others may dismiss us for being immature, dramatic, or not being able to ‘let things go’.
-What others often cannot see, however, is a deep pain that was once inflicted could not be quickly turned around.
+When we speak of sibling estrangement in adulthood, others may dismiss us for being immature, dramatic, or unable to ‘let things go’.
+What others often cannot see, however, is a deep pain that was once inflicted and could not be quickly turned around.

 Even if our siblings have changed, it does not mean the wound we have suffered could immediately be erased.
 Our siblings may not be bad people, but with all the history, it is almost impossible to know and truly see our siblings for who they are today.

-We may deep down love our siblings but could find no words for it.
+We may love our siblings but find no words for it.
 We may want to support our siblings who are not doing so well in life, but we risk being seen as condescending.
-The trauma of sibling estrangement may even be transgenerationally passed on, affecting how our children interact with each other and how they see their roles in the family.
+The trauma of sibling estrangement may even be transgenerationally passed on, affecting how our children interact and see their roles in the family.

-Usually, parental favouritism lays the foundation for toxic adult sibling estrangement.
+Usually, parental favoritism lays the foundation for toxic adult-sibling estrangement.
 However, sometimes it can also happen simply due to life circumstances.
 For example, one sibling might have more success in their relationships and career.
-They may be more financially well-off or fulfilled personal goals, whilst their siblings remain in poverty or feel stuck in life.
+They may be more financially well-off or fulfilled personal goals, while their siblings remain impoverished or feel stuck in life.
 Benign feelings of jealousy are normal, but they can also become toxic, especially when they act on their envy.
 One may try to put down their siblings, ignore them or even sabotage their success.
 One may also try to sabotage the envied sibling’s life or humiliate them at every given opportunity.
 They may form an ally with other members and paint a picture of the successful one being arrogant and selfish.
 They may alienate the successful sibling and exclude them from family events.
-When acted out, toxic envy intensifies any existing sibling estrangement and sometimes cause irreversible damages.
+When acted out, toxic envy intensifies any existing sibling estrangement and sometimes causes irreversible damage.

-In childhood, the parent’s love and attention are what we fight for.
+In childhood, our parent’s love and attention are what we fight for.
 As grown-ups, however, the cost of sibling estrangement is more complex.
 What is at stake may be a house or inheritance.
-But when adult siblings fight over estates, it is not really the money that matter.
-Money and possessions are the symbols of the love that was missing, and the justice that was not served.
-Siblings who fight for inheritance are usually acting out of years of bottled resentment and deprivation.
+But when adult siblings fight over estates, it is not really the money that matters.
+Money and possessions are the symbols of the love that was missing and the justice that was not served.
+Siblings fighting for inheritance usually act out of years of bottled resentment and deprivation.